 QueueSim's MCP server lets Claude (and any MCP-speaking AI) run discrete event simulations directly in conversation.
-Describe your queue — Claude simulates it and reads back the numbers.
+Describe your queue — Claude runs the simulation and reads back real numbers, not training-data estimates.
 Free, no sign-up, no API key.

 "I have 30 calls an hour, each takes 4 minutes, 3 agents — what's my wait?"
 Claude runs a discrete event simulation and reports wait time, queue length, utilization, and throughput.

-Single Server, Coffee Shop, ER Waiting Room, Call Center.
+Single Server, Coffee Shop, Grocery Checkout, Call Center.
 Run the defaults, or dial in your own numbers.
-Matches the scenarios on queuesim.com exactly.
+Mirrors the scenarios on queuesim.com.

 Little's Law, utilization, Erlang-C, and the ways real queues (abandonment, priority, skills-based routing, breakdowns) break classical M/M/c assumptions.